nholmes26/COMP562-MBTI-ML/README.md

 # Predicting Personality Type Using Multiple Classifier Models
 `COMP 562 Fall 2023 Final Project`

 For our COMP562 final project, we are comparing the accuracy of four models at predicting Myers-Briggs personality types based on the tweets a person has made.
-These for models are:
+These for models are: <br />
-    - K-Nearest Neighbors (KNN)
+    - K-Nearest Neighbors (KNN) <br />
-    - Logistic Regression
+    - Logistic Regression <br />
-    - Multinomial Naive Bayes
+    - Multinomial Naive Bayes <br />
-    - Random Forests
+    - Random Forests <br />

 Authors: Nathan Holmes, Namita Krishna, Andrew Mu, Nabeel Rahman